Time limits for personal injury claims

 Claims where the injured person has died

-I want to start a personal injury claim, where do I start?
+I want to make a personal injury claim.
+Where do I start?

 If you’ve been the victim of an accident or negligence that wasn’t your fault, our personal injury solicitors can help.